ncoudray/DeepPATH/DeepPATH_code/README.md

 For the environment, see the 'requirements.txt' file.
 You can set the environment using “pip install -r requirements.txt”.
 Alternatively, if you are using anaconda, you should be able to run this in your environment with “conda install --yes --file requirements.txt”.

+Alternatively, the 'conda3_520_env_deepPath.yml' conda environement created with anaconda3/5.2.0 can be recreated using 'conda env create -f conda3_520_env_deepPath.yml'

 ### Licence on our code
 This license only concerns the code fully written by us.